rsyncOSX/rsyncuidocs/content/en/docs/advanced/Snapshots.md

 - `n` is the number of next snapshot to be synchronized
 - `n-1` is the latest synchronized snapshot
-- `/Users/thomas/data/` is *the source* catalog, only read by rsync
+- `/Users/thomas/data/` is *the source* directory, only read by rsync
-- `/Volume/backup/snapshots/` is *the destination* catalog where snapshots are synchronized
+- `/Volume/backup/snapshots/` is *the destination* directory where snapshots are synchronized

 ##### Snapshot Creation